Advocating for Universal Connectivity for over Ten Years

 How can connectivity affect change?

 Connectivity is a crucial element for progress in all aspects of sustainable development.
 Each year, the Commission focuses in on select relevant global issues affected by access or lack of access to broadband.
 These topics are assessed through multistakeholder Working Groups discussion and research, and culminate in a series of policy recommendations for affecting change.
 Below is a snapshot of our current Working Groups.

-Virtual and AI Driven Health & Care
+Virtual Health & Care

-Aligned with the WHO’s Global Strategy on Digital Health and building on the 2020 Broadband Commission’s report on AI in Health, this working group aims to offer a call to action to governments to enhance equal access to health and care, enabled by virtual and AI driven services.
+Aligned with the WHO’s Global Strategy on Digital Health and building on the 2020 Broadband Commission’s report on AI in Health, this Working Group aims to offer a call to action to governments to enhance equal access to health and care, enabled by virtual and AI driven services.